ably/ably-php-laravel/README.md

 We'll happily support (and investigate reported problems with) any reasonably-widely-used PHP version.
 If you find any compatibility issues, please [do raise an issue](https://github.com/ably/ably-php-laravel/issues/new) in this repository or [contact Ably customer support](https://support.ably.com/) for advice.

+## Note

+If you're using Laravel and want to support **realtime broadcasting and events**, you may want to check out [laravel-broadcaster](https://packagist.org/packages/ably/laravel-broadcaster/).

 ## Known Limitations

-Currently, this SDK only supports [Ably REST](https://www.ably.com/docs/rest).
+- Currently, this SDK only supports [Ably REST](https://www.ably.com/docs/rest).
 However, if you want to subscribe to events in PHP, you can use the [MQTT adapter](https://www.ably.com/docs/mqtt) to implement [Ably's Realtime](https://www.ably.com/docs/realtime) features in PHP.

+- This wrapper has limited usecases and [laravel-brodcaster](https://github.com/ably/laravel-broadcaster) is recommended for most cases.

 This SDK is *not compatible* with some of the Ably features: